-This soothing shea butter & witch hazel soap recipe contains witch hazel extract renowned for its astringent, anti-inflammatory and antiseptic properties.
+This skin soothing witch hazel soap recipe with shea butter contains witch hazel extract renowned for its astringent, anti-inflammatory and antiseptic properties.
 This makes it the perfect addition to your winter skin care routine.
 Package it with seasonal winter elements and you have beautiful DIY Christmas gifts and stocking stuffers for friends and family this holiday season.

 Witch Hazel has been used as a home remedy for centuries by the Japanese, Chinese and Native Americans.
 It is a natural astringent and possesses antibacterial, antiviral, anti-inflammatory and antiseptic properties.
 It’s commonly used to help ease itchy and irritated skin, acne, dermatitis, and eczema making it great choice as a homemade soap ingredient.
 Therefore I made this shea butter and witch hazel soap recipe to share with you!